NextCenturyCorporation/MCS/docs/source/schema.rst

 - `hatMaterial` (integer, optional): The color/texture to use for the hat (if one is present) of the specific agent.
 See :ref:`Hair Material Options <Hair Material Options>` for the full list of available options.
 Default: `0`
 - `hideHair` (boolean, optional): Whether to hide hair on the specific agent.
 This ignores any configured `hair` option.
 Default: `false`
 - `isElder` (boolean, optional): Whether to give the specific agent an elderly (wrinkly) face and skin.
 Default: `false`
-- `jacket` (integer, optional): The jacket to use for the specific agent.
-A jacket is only visible if `showJacket` is true.
-See :ref:`Jacket Options <Jacket Options>` for the full list of available options.
-Default: `0`
-- `jacketMaterial` (integer, optional): The color/texture to use for the jacket (if one is present) of the specific agent.
-See :ref:`Jacket Material Options <Jacket Material Options>` for the full list of available options.
-Default: `0`
 - `legs` (integer, optional): The legs and pants/shorts/skirt to use for the specific agent.
 Please note that the legs may be overridden by some `chest` options.
 See :ref:`Legs Options <Legs Options>` for the full list of available options.
 Default: `0`
 - `legsMaterial` (integer, optional): The color/texture to use for the pants/shorts/skirt of the specific agent.
 See :ref:`Legs Material Options <Legs Material Options>` for the full list of available options.
 Default: `0`
 - `showBeard` (boolean, optional): Whether to show a beard on the specific agent.
 The agent type must be male.
 The beard's color will match the `hairMaterial`.
 Default: `false`
 - `showGlasses` (boolean, optional): Whether to show glasses on the specific agent.
-Default: `false`
-- `showJacket` (boolean, optional): Whether to show a jacket on the specific agent.
 Default: `false`
 - `showTie` (boolean, optional): Whether to show a tie on the specific agent.
 The `chest` option must also be compatible with a tie.
 Default: `false`
 - `skin` (integer, optional): The skin to use for the specific agent.
 See :ref:`Skin Options <Skin Options>` for the full list of available options.
 Default: `0`
 - `tie` (integer, optional): The tie to use for the specific agent.
 A tie is only visible if `showTie` is true, and if the `chest` option is compatible with a tie.
 See :ref:`Tie Options <Tie Options>` for the full list of available options.
 Default: `0`